singlecell-spatialomics-korea/scsok-events/README.md

 IEUM is an open-source platform for organizing scientific conferences.
 It manages abstract submissions, event registrations, and offers customizable workflows for event organizers.

-In contrast to other systems, IEUM is designed to integrate seamlessly with existing static websites.
+In contrast to other systems, IEUM is designed to integrate seamlessly with an existing static website.
 For example:

 ```
 Static Website                IEUM